 You will eventually come across a day where you are not able to keep up This is a normal struggle with bullet journals.

 Regardless of the reason, whether legitimate or not, a lot of people tend to panic when this happens.

-I used to panic frequently when I’d stop for a day, because stopping for a day generally signaled the end of whatever I was trying to do.
-Or it least, it felt like it did.
+I used to panic frequently when I’d stop for a day because stopping for a day generally signaled the end of whatever I was trying to do.
+Or at least, it felt like it did.